5 Most-Asked Questions About Medical Tests for Term Insurance

 1. Why are medical tests needed for purchasing term insurance?

-Term plans require medical test reports to corroborate the declarations made in the form.
-The medical tests help the company estimate your risk profile.
+Term plans require a medical checkup for term insurance to corroborate the declarations made in the form.
+The term insurance health check up helps the company estimate your risk profile.
 The insurance company then decides your premium, coverage, and whether to award you insurance or not based on your medical reports.
 The company can also ask for a medical test if you have a family history of specific illnesses or medical conditions.

 2. What medical tests are required for purchasing term insurance?

-The medical tests required for purchasing a term life insurance plan vary from case to case.
+The health checkup for term insurance required during the application process may vary from case to case.
 It will depend upon the declarations made in the insurance form.
 The medical tests start with basic measurements of height and weight, which enables the company to determine your BMI.
 The company then calculates your risk based upon the BMI.

-You are also required to undergo a blood test or a urine test that covers the following profiles-
+You are also required to undergo a blood test or a urine test that covers the following profiles.
+This term insurance medical test list usually includes:

 1. 1.
 Complete blood count